A1 Grand Prix: First generation

+The front and rear suspension is of a double wishbone and pushrod operated twin coil over damper construction.
+Adjustable ride height, cambers and toe, as well as anti-dive and anti-squat made to optimise drive control.
+A two-piece carbon clutch was tailored especially for the car to handle 550 bhp and the two racing starts per weekend.
+The unit combines lightweight construction with durability and reliability.
+The A1 car's gearchange is by an electronically controlled paddle-shifting via a six-speed paddle-shift semi-automatic sequential transmission.
+A1 Grand Prix uses slick tyres on normal dry races.
+Pneumatics were supplied exclusively by Cooper Tires.
+It uses 100 RON unleaded in 2005-2008 later E30 Biofuel and 70% unleaded gasoline in 2008-2009 for all cars.

 Second generation

 A1GP partnered with Ferrari in the 2008–09 season to run upgraded Ferrari F2004 chassis, with the intention of using the cars for six seasons.
 The original 3.0L Ferrari V10 engine was replaced with a 4.5-litre Ferrari/Maserati V8 engine was capable of delivering up to 600 bhp in PowerBoost mode.
 Michelin took over the tyre contract for the final season.

 Broadcasters

 Richard Dorfman was the A1GP's director of broadcasting.

 All broadcaster information is correct for the 2008–09 season.